hpsfoundation/tac/CONTRIBUTING.md

-# High Performance Software Foundation (HPSF) Technical Advisory Software Council (TAC) GitHub Repository Change Process
+# High Performance Software Foundation (HPSF) Technical Advisory Council (TAC) GitHub Repository Change Process

-This document outlines the process for proposing, reviewing, and merging changes to the HPSF Technical Advisory Software Council (TAC) repository on GitHub.
+This document outlines the process for proposing, reviewing, and merging changes to the HPSF Technical Advisory Council (TAC) repository on GitHub.
 This repository contains critical documents such as the Lifecycle Policy for OSS projects and charters for TAC-appointed Working Groups (WGs).